syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer.md

 2. From the 2016 Vol 3 release(v14.3.0.49), you are provided with two options to unlock the Syncfusion setup.

+   **Install with login ID**
+   **Install with product key**

+   N> While installing the Syncfusion setup, by default Login Validation screen will be displayed.
+You can provide the email ID and password registered with Syncfusion for Unlocking the setup and your license will be configured.
+For unlocking the setup with License Key, you can select the **Install with product key** in the Installer and you will be prompt to enter the license key.

-   **A) Install with login ID**
+   **Install with login ID**

    ![](Essential-Studio-Enterprise-Installer_images/Step-by-Step-Installation_img2.png)

-   N> You should enter your Syncfusion Direct-Trac login credentials.
+   N> You should enter your Syncfusion Direct-Trac login credentials and your license will be configured.
 If you don't have Syncfusion Direct-Trac login credentials, then you can click on Sign Up to a create new account.
 Else if you forgot your password, click on Reset Password to create new password.
 Here Email address and Password is validated and the Platform Selection window opens.

-   **B) Install with product key**
+   **Install with product key**

    ![](Essential-Studio-Enterprise-Installer_images/Step-by-Step-Installation_img3.png)